vechiato/vechiato.github.io/content/post/Book An Elegant Puzzle.md

 ### **Key Takeaway 1: Teams are Systems, Not Just People**

-- **Explanation:** High-functioning teams emerge from thoughtful design—right size, right scope, right rituals.
+- **Explanation:** High-functioning teams emerge from thoughtful design right size, right scope, right rituals.

 - **Personal Reflection:** This reframed my work from “managing people” to “designing systems that support people.”

-- **Quote:** “Small teams are not teams; they are collections of individuals.” – Will Larson
+- **Quote:** “Small teams are not teams; they are collections of individuals.”
+Will Larson

 ### **Key Takeaway 2: Use Frameworks to Diagnose Team Health**